 Specialty Credit Cards

 Specialty credit cards are non-Visa/MasterCard credit cards issued for use only in specific stores.
 They tend to be a little easier to get than other unsecured credit cards because they're a bit harder to abuse (because they can only be used in one store), and also because their primary purpose is to make it more likely that you use that particular store.
-Some examples of easy-to-get specialty cards are Firestone and any of the staggering number of cards issued by Synchrony.
+Some examples of easy-to-get specialty cards are the Amazon Store Card, which is issued by Synchrony Bank.